Aequitas Fellows Program in Global Public Health

 Internship

-The internship experience is meant to experientially apply classroom knowledge in a practical setting.
+The internship experience is meant to apply classroom knowledge in a practical and experiential setting.
 This can occur after the second year, but will traditionally be completed between the third and fourth years of the program.
-This experience may be completed from a range of activities including mentored research, a U.S. or internationally based internship in a public-health-related field, an internship with the Human Needs and Global Resources Certificate, and other approved experiences.
+This experience may be completed from a range of activities including mentored research, a U.S.- or internationally-based internship in a public-health-related field, an internship with the Human Needs and Global Resources Certificate, and other approved experiences.

 Capstone Course